 Anabolic steroids are drugs that are chemically related to the main male hormone testosterone.
 They are best known for their effects on building muscle (called anabolic).
-Sometimes doctors prescribe anabolic steroids to help patients with AIDS gain weight and to treat certain types of severe anemia (low red blood cells) or other health problems.
+Sometimes doctors prescribe anabolic steroids to help patients with HIV gain weight and to treat certain types of severe anemia (low red blood cells) or other health problems.

 Some people, though, use these drugs illegally to improve athletic performance or to get a more muscular look.
 Not only is this against the law, but many sports ban use of anabolic steroids as “performance-enhancing drugs.”

 Improper use of anabolic steroids can have unhealthy side effects.
 These include changes in behavior, increased risk for heart and liver disease, and unwanted—sometimes permanent—changes in physical features.

 Anabolic steroids come in various forms, including pills, creams, patches, tablets, injections (shots), or drops placed under the tongue.
 Veterinary steroids (those for animals) often contain the same components as human steroids, but are not as pure.
 People sometimes use these as well.

 Both adults and children use anabolic steroids.
 In one study, use among youth has increased 16% among 10th graders and 37% among seniors in high school since 1996.
 A 2007 report from the Centers for Disease Control and Prevention found that one of every 25 high school students had used anabolic steroids.
 The 2009 Pride Survey, of more than 120,000 U.S. students in middle and high school, also looked at steroid use.
 It found that nearly one in 14 twelfth-grade boys and one in 37 twelfth-grade girls reported using anabolic steroids in the prior year.

 Steroid use by college athletes has increased as well.
 Also, some professional athletes continue to use these drugs, including star athletes.